Saharia: Economy

 The Sahariyas are expert woodsmen and forest product gatherers.
 They are particularly skilled in making catechu from Khair trees.
 The main business is gathering & selling of forest wood, gum, tendu leaf, honey, mahua and medicinal herbs.
 Their traditional occupations also include making baskets, mining and quarrying, and breaking stones.
 They also hunt and fish.

 Some Sahariyas are settled cultivators.
-Wheat, pearl millet and maize are the main cereal crops.
+Wheat, pearl millet and sorghum are the main cereal crops.
 Gram and arhar are the main pulses.
 Agriculture is largely rain-dependent with merely 2% of the total land area being irrigated.
 The main sources of irrigation are wells and rivulets, which are seasonal.
 Others are landless labourers who were earlier bonded labourers.

 Health

-The general health conditions of the tribe are very poor.
-There is prevalence of malnutrition and pulmonary tuberculosis.
+The general health conditions of the tribe are very poor, with a prevalence of malnutrition and pulmonary tuberculosis.
 RNTCP-DOTS programme is working effectively to change this condition.
 The Centre for Genomics at Jiwaji University, Gwalior is carrying out active clinical and genetic research in order to identify the genetic and non-genetic underlying causes for their ailments.